-Life in Beijing was great.
-The city is unlike anything I have seen even while travelling through other parts of Asia.
-Beijing, and the PKU campus, have something in store for everyone; whether you like art and museums, nightlife and clubs, historical sites and palaces, or simply studying and staying in shape.
-Maxim Roben, Vrije Universiteit, Netherlands The programme The LSE-PKU Summer School programme combines the strengths of LSE and PKU in the social sciences.
+The programme The LSE-PKU Summer School programme combines the strengths of LSE and PKU in the social sciences.
 Each course is taught by a specialist in their field who holds a position at one of these world class institutions.
 Contact hours and teaching methods The LSE-PKU Summer School is an intensive, two week programme.
 As each course is full-time, participants take one course which consists of a total of 48 contact hours between Monday and Friday over the two weeks.
 Usually this involves 36 hours of lectures, attended by all participants each morning, and 12 hours of seminar classes in groups of up to 15, held each afternoon.
 However, other teaching methods appropriate to the individual courses may be used and schedules may vary.
 Due to the rigorous, academic nature of the programme, participants are strongly advised to consult the online course outlines and to prepare as appropriate for the demands of their chosen course.
-Assessment and certificates All LSE-PKU Summer School courses are assessed and graded, and a transcript and certificate are provided to all participants who successfully complete their course.
-Most courses feature a final examination, which is two hours in length and held on the final day of the programme, Friday 16 August.
+Assessment and certificates All LSE-PKU Summer School courses are assessed and graded, and a transcript and certificate are provided to all participants who successfully complete their course and related assessments.
+Most courses feature a final examination, which is normally two hours in length and held on the final afternoon of the programme, Friday 14 August.
 Please note that these examinations cannot be rescheduled.
 In addition, courses normally require a second element of assessment such as a mid-term paper or group project.
 Please consult the online course outlines for specific details.
 Full details of the assessment criteria, marking schemes and deadlines will be provided at the start of the programme.

-Participants who do not complete all elements of assessment, but attend at least 80 per cent of the taught sessions, are eligible to receive a statement of attendance Obtaining academic credit The quality of LSE-PKU Summer School courses is given the highest priority.
+Participants who do not complete all elements of assessment, but attend at least 80 per cent of the taught sessions, are eligible to receive a statement of attendance.
+Obtaining academic credit The quality of LSE-PKU Summer School courses is given the highest priority.
 Participating students are often able to receive academic credit towards their degree from their home university upon presentation of their LSE-PKU certificate, transcript and course syllabus.
 Students who wish to receive credit should speak to their home university as soon as possible.
-The LSE-PKU Summer School office is very pleased to provide any further information which may be helpful to students or their universities.
+The LSE-PKU Summer School Office is very pleased to provide any further information which may be helpful to students or their universities.
 Study facilities During the LSE-PKU Summer School, participants have access to study facilities at Peking University including computer rooms, library, campus wireless network and printing services.
 However, considering the intensive nature of the programme and the requirement for written papers and research, participants are strongly advised to bring their own laptop or similar device with them.
 Those taking statistics courses or highly quantitative courses are also advised to bring a suitable calculator.
 Participants will be assisted in setting up access to IT networks on their portable devices upon arrival at PKU.